patcartelli/ui-accessibility/README.md

     + If there are more than one `complementary` landmarks, use `aria-labelledby` to reference the `h2`.
 [Example](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/navigation.html)
   + Each region landmark should have an `h2` – `h6` (can be offscreen)
     + If there are more than one `region` landmarks, use `aria-labelledby` to reference the heading element
-+ Buttons perform an action: ex.
-Save, Done, Apply, Preview
-+ Links cause change of focus: ex Open a page in a new tab, take you to an anchor somewhere else on the page.

 ## 🎓 Information
 ### Known Design Patterns